djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 In this lab, you'll build a complete Agentic AI solution for GFM Bank using watsonx Orchestrate.
 You'll create multiple specialized agents that work together to handle customer requests.

 ### Prerequisites
+**Instructors**:
-- Check with your instructor to ensure all systems are up and running before you continue
+- Check the [Instructor's guide](https://github.ibm.com/skol/agentic-ai-client-bootcamp-instructors/tree/main/usecase-setup/banking-backoffice) to set up all environments and backend services.
+- Ensure you have provided an updated [bank.json](https://github.ibm.com/skol/agentic-ai-client-bootcamp-instructors/blob/main/usecase-setup/banking-backoffice/CoreBank-backend/bank.json) with the correct url to your deployed backend service for the lab participants.

+**Participants**:
 - Validate that you have access to the right TechZone environment for this lab
 - Validate that you have access to a credentials file that your instructor will share with you before starting the labs
-- If you're an instructor running this lab, check the Instructor's guides to set up all environments and systems
 - Basic understanding of banking operations (e.g., transfer, balance check, overdraft...)
 - Familiarity with AI agent concepts (e.g., instructions, tools, collaborators...)